Kubernetes Security: What Actually Matters in 2026

 Falco: Your Security Camera

 It's like a security camera for your cluster.
 It won't prevent attacks, but it will tell you when they're happening.
+And that's critical because the faster you detect an attack, the less damage it can do.

 All in real-time.
 That's the difference between detecting a breach in minutes versus months.